JKC-Codes/eleventy-plugin-code-style-hooks/README.md

 ### PostHTML
 Code Style Hooks provides a [PostHTML](https://posthtml.org/) compatible version so you can reduce build times by reusing an existing PostHTML syntax tree.

-The `posthtml` export provides a standalone version of Code Style Hooks.
+The `posthtml` export provides a stand-alone version of Code Style Hooks.
 This could even be used outside of Eleventy.

 The optional `parser` export provides an options parser to further reduce build times when using Eleventy's `--watch` or `--serve` options.
 Parsing your options outside of the transform will mean this is only done once at the start of watching or serving rather than every time Eleventy builds.